isovector/certainty-by-construction/src/book/1-agda.lagda.md

   _ = mk-tuple {! !} {! !} {! !} {! !}
 ```

-This expression now has four holes for the four arguments to `mk-tuple`.
+This expression now has four holes for the four arguments to `def:mk-tuple`.
 The
-first two are the type parameters of the tuple, while the last two are the
+first two are the previously-implicit type parameters of the tuple, while the
-actual values we'd like to fill our tuple with.
-Thankfully, Agda can
+last two are the actual values we'd like to fill our tuple with.
+Thankfully,
-[`Solve`](AgdaCmd) the first two holes for us:
+Agda can [`Solve`](AgdaCmd) the first two holes for us:

 ```agda
   _ : Bool × Bool
   _ = mk-tuple Bool Bool {! !} {! !}
 ```

 and we are free to fill in the latter two to our heart's content.

-Perhaps more
-interestingly, we can see what happens if we fill in one of these types
+What's more interesting is if we fill in one of these types incorrectly; that is
-*incorrectly*---that is to say, with a type which *isn't* `type:Bool`.
-Thankfully,
+to say, with a type that isn't `type:Bool`.
+This is not an onerous task, as it's
-it's easy to spin up new types at will:
+very easy to spin up new types at will:

 ```agda
   data PrimaryColor : Set where
     red green blue : PrimaryColor
 ```

-and we can try again:
+We can now see what happens when we fill in one of those `type:Bool`s with
+`type:PrimaryColor` instead:

 ```illegal